pynklynn/notific8/README.md

 ## Features

-* Notifications fade in and out in upper right corner of the page
+* Notifications slide in and out from the upper right corner of the page
 * Configurable life span of the notification
 * Option to display a heading
 * Theme options (see CSS for built in themes)